PROTECTING OUR WILDLIFE

 The New Zealand falcon/karearea is known to inhabit the unique combination of open clearfelled areas and standing forest in the company's Tokoiti and Waipori forests.
 With a total estimated population of only 3,000 pairs, this bird is particularly vulnerable.
 City Forests contributes to a national a database of sightings, and together with other Plantation Forest owners is looking at ways to use our local knowledge of the species to enhance national protection efforts.
 We have joined forces with a neighbouring forestry company and with the Regional Council to co-fund a major study of falcon breeding success in Otago's plantation forests.
 The study, which started in spring 2016, will run for three years, and is being headed by Graham Parker of Parker Conservation.

 A rare east coast South Island robin/kakaruai population exists in small numbers in Flagstaff and in Silverpeaks forests.
-The University of Otago Zoology Department monitors numbers, distribution and breeding, and City Forests is contributing to this programme.
+The University of Otago Zoology Department has monitored numbers, distribution and breeding over a number of years, and City Forests has contributed to this programme.
 The University of Otago and DOC have now translocated two groups of birds from Silverpeaks Forest to the Orokonui Ecosanctuary, with the cooperation of City Forests.
 As far as is possible we are also managing our harvesting activities around the research and management of the species.
-In more recent times City Forests has been helping fund a multi-year University of Otago led study of Robin breeding success in response to possum control operations in our Silverpeaks forest.
+In more recent times City Forests has helped fund a multi-year University of Otago led study of Robin breeding success in response to possum control operations in our Silverpeaks forest.

-DOC has been investigating restoration potential projects of a threatened Eldon’s galaxias/native fish population in Waipori Forest, and City Forests has been working with DOC to help initiate this work.
-Trout predation remains a key concern and we are looking at establishing new exclusion areas.
+City Forests is progressing a potential restoration project of the threatened Eldon’s galaxias/native fish population in Waipori Forest, with the expertise and field work of Richard Allibone's Water Ways Consulting.
+Trout predation remains a key concern and we are looking at establishing new exclusion areas and ways to remove trout from difficult areas.
 The population is one of only sixteen known.